 - According to the inscription, the caves were meant for Jain monks.

-- The upper part of the cell is decorated with a series of Chaitya arches and narratives that still continue in the folklores of the region.
+- The upper part of the cell is decorated with a series of Chaitya arches and narratives that continue in the folklore of the region.

-- The shrines of the temple were three kinds:
+The shrines of the temple were of three kinds:

 - Sandhara type: with pradakshinapatha.

 - Sarvatobhadra type: which can accessed from all sides.